benyakirten/a-weeks-worth-frontend/README.md

 > * Upon consolidating ingredients in the week edit form, added compilation back into ratios on the-week edit form.
 E.G: .25 + .25 yields 1/2, 1.37 + 0.44 yields 1 3/4, 0.66 + 0.33 yields 1
 > * Upon consolidating ingredients in the week edit form, ingredients under 0.2 of a quantity will be automatically converted to a larger amount and a smaller unit if possible.
 * 8/8/2021: Added unit testing.
 Worked on the readme.
+* 8/9/2021:
+> 1. Due to feedback from my wife (real UX feedback, sweet!), adding shopping ingredients to your week's shopping list will now insert the new controls at index 0.
+> 2. Changed the prepareShoppingItem() method of week-detail slightly.
+Also updated tests to go along with it.
+> 3. Also, consolidateShoppingList() will no longer exit early if there are no duplicate ingredients (since that was its original purpose).
+It will still do unit conversion and changing quantities from ratios and back.
+> 4. Added a new button to the-week edit form: Reset All Meals.
+This will replace your current week's meals with blank meals for lunch and dinner for the whole week.
+I didn't do breakfast or other because I always eat cereal for breakfast.
+Tell me if you want me to change it.
+I also added a corresponding test.
+> 5. Added e2e tests